juanchopanza/ItemCatalog/README.md

     vagrant ssh # logs you in as user "vagrant" cd /vagrant

-#### Initialize the database and launch the application
+#### Initialize the database

+The database initialization step should only be performed once for a given database.
+A script is provided to populate the database with the required tables corresponding to the applications models:

     ./init_db.py

+By default, this creates an sqlite3 database with the required (empty) tables.
+Different database
-This creates an sqlite3 database with the required (empty) tables.
-Different database configurations can be selected by passing one of the config.py files as parameter.
+configurations can be selected by passing one of the config.py files as parameter.
 For example

     ./init_dg.py -c config.py # Initialize SQLite database
     ./init_dg.py -c config_prod.py # Initialize PostgreSQL database

+The `PostgreSQL` initialization assumes an existing, empty databasse named `itemctlog`, and that the user running the script has password-less access to it.
+To fine tune this behaviour, edit the `config_prod.py` file or create a new configuration.

 For more information, invoke the script with the `-h` or `--help` option.